 Productivity takes on a new face when we’re in environments that encourage it.
 Sometimes changing my environment has made significant difference between getting things done and the adverse.
-At other times it hasn’t been a location but a time of the day… I learnt more than one thing last week, but I’ll highlight something I learnt from (you guessed it!) a squash match I played.
+At other times it hasn’t been a place but a time of the day… I learnt more than one thing last week, but I’ll highlight something I learnt from (you guessed it) a squash match I played.

 I won the match I played.
 I was glad for the win but was not ecstatic.
 It was a win but not as challenging as I would’ve liked.
 I prefer winning to losing but I realized something; I don’t just like winning but I like winning with a challenge.

 A sign that you’ve out grown some challenges is when your activity becomes mundane, dull or boring.
 Perhaps you are not as incompetent or ‘weak’ as you thought.
 It may just be that you have been underestimating yourself.